ZsgsDesign/ATSAST/README.md

 The type in the configuration of your mysql server to this file.

 **NOTICE :** Normally, you only need to set fields with DEBUG.

+## For Developers

+We highly recommend VSCode and PHPStorm for development.
+And do aware, **AT THIS MOMENT ALL PUSH ACTION WOULD DIRECTLY DEPLOIED TO PRODUCE ENVIRONMENT**.
+Please do not push unless gain permission from the leader.